cover

 }

-This issue does not only occur when throwing errors, but also needs to be taken into account in any scenario that returns an interface.
+This issue may occur not only when throwing errors, but also in any scenario that returns an interface.

-Go's Context can store some global variables, which are stored in a tree-like structure.
-Each time a value is retrieved, it will traverse from the current node all the way to the root node, searching for the corresponding Key:
+Go's Context can store some global variables, and its storage method is a tree structure.
+Every time a value is retrieved, it will traverse all the way from the current node to the root node to find the corresponding Key:

 func (c *valueCtx) Value(key interface{}) interface{} {